Women Win’s Theory of Change

-This global theory of change is a map that illustrates how Women Win’s strategic actions link to change in the world.
+This global theory of change (TOC) is a map that illustrates how Women Win’s strategic actions link to change in the world.
 It encompasses the totality of Women Win’s work, reflecting the strong commitment to the hypothesis that girls’ rights can be advanced through sport and, in turn, that will improve gender equity for sustainable change.
-It provides a structure for both facilitating and understanding that hypothesis.
+The TOC provides a structure for both facilitating and understanding that hypothesis.
 Ultimately, it will help to guide our development of evidence-based strategies, inform project monitoring and management, and provide a framework for evaluation and impact assessment.

 Women Win advances girls' rights through sport using three strategies, which provide the “pillars” of the theory of change:

 WW uses three inputs to within the Ignite strategy, which broadly aims to improve the effectiveness of programming on girls’ rights and sport through WW’s meaningful contributions as a thought leader.

 WW uses four inputs to in this Strengthen strategy, which has the broad aim of increasing the strength and quality of programming.
 This strategy relies on partnerships; WW works with partners in different sectors across diverse geographies worldwide.
 WW knows that these individuals and partners have a great deal to learn from each other and we aim to bring them together in formal and informal gatherings.